Can’t Bare Your Strawberry Legs? Causes, Prevention and Treatments

 Mix equal parts baking soda and buttermilk into a smooth paste.
 Work this paste into the skin and let it set for a few minutes.
 The natural cleansing action of baking soda helps to unclog pores and exfoliate the skin.

 - Natural salt and milk

-The simplest way to avoid skin damage from shaving is to use a sharp, clean razor and not to skimp on shaving cream by swapping it with normal bath soap instead.
+The simplest way to avoid skin damage from shaving is to use a sharp, clean razor and not to skimp on shaving cream by using normal bath soap instead.
 Soap dries the skin and doesn’t produce nearly as smooth a shave.

-Electric epilators do a wonderful job of removing hairs from the root rather than trimming them at the surface level.
-The downside to electric epilators is that while they may do an excellent job of hair removal, they can be extremely painful to use.
+Electric epilators do a wonderful job of removing hairs from the root rather than trimming them at a surface level.
+The downside is that while they may do an excellent job of hair removal, they can be extremely painful to use.